cpsughrue/BeePL-ebpf/eBPF-malloc.md

 ### Next steps

-* I am going to find a few hours to identify the root cause of the above eBPF verifer error message.
+* I am going to find a few hours to identify the root cause of the above eBPF verifier error message.
 There may be a simple work around.
-In my experience a fix to appease the verifer is often pretty small and simple.
+In my experience a fix to appease the verifier is often pretty small and simple.
 The tricky part is tracking down the root cause.
 If there is no simple fix I have an idea for how to remove the need for the `num_blocks` variable which I will try out.

 * I would like to place `memory_pool` in a `BPF_MAP_TYPE_PERCPU_HASH` which will help solve some of the thread safety challenges I have been working around.
 This should be a pretty easy change.